PHaroZ/arduino-snap/README.md

 ```

 ## Complete example
-For a complete example see sexamples/sample.cpp : a single arduino MEGA wich communicate with itself other diffrent Serial implentation.
+For a complete example see sexamples/sample.cpp : a single arduino MEGA wich communicate with itself over its differents Serial.